 We regularly get first-hand teaching from top consultants, from many different specialities.
 The course is challenging but extremely rewarding and I have grown in confidence and gained an enormous amount of medical knowledge and practical skills.Shona, Physician Associate student

 This course is now closed for September 2022 entry.

 This course allows you to develop and direct your healthcare career in a primary care setting or almost any medical specialty.

-Our MSc in Physician Associate Studies, in partnership with the University of Kent, is delivered within the University’s Institute of Medical Sciences which has specialist facilities and medical practitioners engaged in postgraduate education and research.
+Our MSc in Physician Associate Studies, is delivered within the University’s Institute of Medical Sciences which has specialist facilities and medical practitioners engaged in postgraduate education and research.

 Physician Associates are skilled members of the health care team who are qualified to provide a wide range of medical services in practice with a licensed physician.
 This flexibility is unique to the Physician Associate role and makes it an exciting new career choice.
 Physician Associate training is based on a ‘fast track’ medical school model that was developed in the U.S in 1965.

 You will learn hands on skills in the simulation suite and elsewhere.
 The simulation suite is equipped with mock wards as well as a surgical suite with anaesthesia and laparoscopic equipment.
 Highly sophisticated human simulation models will be used to teach skills and prepare you for your second year clinical based modules.